tarsonis125/mcp-crawl4ai-rag-ChromaDB-V1/README.md

 5. **Access the Web UI**:
    - Open http://localhost:3737
    - Go to Settings and add your OpenAI API key
-   - Configure any other settings (model choice, RAG strategies)
+   - Configure RAG strategies (Contextual Embeddings, Hybrid Search, Agentic RAG, Reranking)
-   - Start the MCP server from the dashboard
+   - Start the MCP server from the MCP Dashboard
+   - Monitor server logs and status in real-time

 6. **Connect Your AI Assistant**:
+   - Go to the MCP Dashboard when server is running
-   - Get the connection details from the MCP page in the UI
+   - Click "Copy Configuration" to get the connection details
-   - Add to your Cursor/Windsurf settings
+   - Add to your Cursor/Windsurf settings (usually `~/.cursor/mcp.json` or equivalent)
    - Your AI now has access to your knowledge base!

 ## 🎓 Using Archon